kubowania/Project-2/readme.md

     const theLastMonth = lastMonth.toISOString().replace(/T.*/,'').split('-').join('-')
     return theLastMonth
 ```
 These are the functions we wrote to get news from the past 24hrs, 48hrs, last week and last Month.
-I enjoyed trying to get the format of the date exact to that needed to put in the get request of the URL if the API's documentation.
+I enjoyed trying to get the format of the date exact to that needed to put in the get request of the URL of the API's documentation.

 ![Imgur](https://i.imgur.com/CggN4aS.png?1)